-This is presented every year by the cancer charity Penny Brohn UK.
-For the last two years, I have been asked to carve the award itself, using pieces of timber from a cedar tree which grew in the grounds of the charity’s offices in Bristol.
-Each award is different in design and effort is put into making each one personal to the person receiving it.
+This award is presented every year by the cancer charity Penny Brohn UK.
+For the last three years, I have been honoured to be asked to carve each one.
+All of them are different in design and a lot of effort is put into making each one special to the person receiving it.

 In 2017, the recipient was the perfume designer Jo Malone.
 Her new line of fragrances uses the scent of pomelo as its keynote and so I came up with some designs based around the leaves and flowers of pomelos.

 There were a few considerations that influenced the design of the award.
 Jo is a practical person, so it needed to be a useful object.
-It also had to be created from a piece of cedar that I already had, left over after making the award for the previous year.
+It also had to be created from a piece of cedar from the grounds of the Trust’s headquarters, which I already had left over after making the award for the previous year.

 The piece was also going to be engraved with an inscription suggested by Jo’s personal assistant: Passion, Resilience and Creativity.